blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Phedg1Studios-StartingItemsGUI/README.md

 CreditsConsumable.txt
 This file contains the number of credits (as an integer) that the player has earnt for the Earnt Consumable mode.
 Editing this file will update the credits in the mod.

-CreditsPersistentAdjust.txt
-When this file is blank the player will only be accredited for the credits they have earnt in the Earnt Persistent mode.
-Enter a number of credits (as an integer) to augment the number of credits this player has.
-If the player feels they have too many credits they can enter a negative number in this file, this amount will be subtracted from their total.
-Entering a positive number will add to the total.
-The number of credits the player has will continue to grow as they play, this will adjust the total instead of completely overriding it.

-UserStages.txt
+CreditsPersistent.txt
-Contains the number of stages (as integers) that the player has completed since the mod was installed, broken into the 9 possible game types.
-These types from left to right are: easy win, easy loss, easy obliteration, medium win, medium loss, medium obliteration, hard win, hard loss, hard obliteration.
-Editing these values will update the number of points a user has in the Earnt Persistent mode.
+This file contains the number of credits (as an integer) that the player has earnt for the Earnt Persistent mode.
+Editing this file will update the credits in the mod.

 ItemsEarntConsumable.txt
 This is the record of what items and equipment the player has purchased in the Earnt Consumable mode, so that they can persist after the game has been closed.